 Last Wednesday, I met some friends for dinner.

 One of them came a few minutes late, which was not really a big deal.
-But in any case, we asked if traffic was bad, and he confessed that the reason why he’s late was because the lotto lines were long.
+But in any case, we asked if traffic was bad, and he confessed that the reason why he’s late was that the lotto lines were long.

-“The Grandlotto 6/55 jackpot is now P200M!” he shares with excitement.
+“The GrandLotto 6/55 jackpot is now P200M!” he shares with excitement.
 “That’s why I decided to brave the long line and buy a ticket.
 Who knows, I might get lucky.”

 Then yesterday, I sent him a text message to ask if he won.

 Unfortunately, he didn’t – and the most he got was just 2 numbers out of his 5 tickets.

 “Oh well, better luck next time,” I replied.

 Many of us consider “luck” as some random event that just happens – be it good luck or bad luck – and I agree at some level.
 But I also believe that everyone is capable of creating their own luck.

 That is if you want good things to happen to you… then you have to learn to open your world, take risks, be optimistic, and have perseverance – I believe this is how you create your own good luck.